SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Inheritance

-Dent disease is inherited in an X-linked recessive pattern.
-The CLCN5 and OCRL genes are located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of a gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+Dent disease is inherited in an X-linked pattern.
+The CLCN5 and OCRL genes are located on the X chromosome, which is one of the two sex chromosomes in each cell.
+In males (who have only one X chromosome), a pathogenic variant in the only copy of the gene in each cell is typically sufficient to cause the condition.
+This is not always the case for X-linked disorders in females (who have two X chromosomes in each cell).
+However, some females with a pathogenic variant in the CLCN5 or OCRL gene have mild features of Dent disease, including LMW proteinuria, hypercalciuria, and nephrolithiasis.
+Kidney failure in females is extremely rare.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition